mars-planet/mars_city/doc/MOCC_design.rst

 `Figure 2`_ shows the internal structure of this subsystem.
-In few words, the person in charge of building :term:`ERAS`'s plans will build plan templates using the user interfaces, with the help of :term:`AI` assistants.
+In few words, the person in charge of building :term:`ERAS` 's plans will build plan templates using the user interfaces, with the help of :term:`AI` assistants.
 When a plan is needed, this person will then create a plan instantiation, using the same :term:`UI` and assistants, by filling in the template's missing parameters.
+In order to build the templates, the user shall use the information provided by the Configurations Subsystem about the device's and crew member's capabilities, as well as the macros.
+To allow this, the planning :term:`UI` s must pull this information from the Configurations Subsystem.

 .. figure:: images/MOCC_Planning.png